grapeot/blog/content/spouse.md

 Category: Life
 Tags: English, Reflection
 Slug: notes-on-how-to-pick-up-a-spouse
+Summary: Key takeaways on choosing a life partner: understanding what makes a good marriage, watching for red flags and green flags, the 7 Cs to look for, and why observing behavior under pressure matters.

 Came across a book named "How to pick up a spouse" <a href="http://www.amazon.com/gp/product/0830769757/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0830769757&linkCode=as2&tag=complife01-20&linkId=LHFHUDBFCJF3PTTZ">[amazon]</a>.
 Although it was written from a Christian's view while I am not a Christian, there are quite a few good points I've never thought before.